 (The following post about this blog was written a few years ago.
-I did accomplish my goal of compiling the post into a nice book which I presented to my daughter at her graduation.
-It is available here [note, I presented her a proof which I’m in the final stages of cleaning up.
-It should be available by mid-November.
-Just so you know, I make 14 cents per copy, so if the entire enterprise nets me one buck, I’ll consider myself blessed.
-The rest goes to the awesome print-on-demand services available through “create-space”, a division of Amazon) I am now working on the second edition, which I hope to present to my son in two years.
+I did accomplish my goal of compiling the post into a nice book.
+I am now working on the second edition, which I hope to present to my son in about two years.)

 I am the father of a daughter and a son, born 2000 and 2002 respectively, whom my wife and I educate at home.
 These are open letters, from me to the two of them.